-The accompanying Federal Awards Expenditures Schedule (the Schedule) summarizes activity of the Board's federal awards programs.
+The accompanying Federal Awards Expenditures Schedule (the Schedule) reports the Athens-Hocking-Vinton Board of Alcohol, Drug Addiction and Mental Health Services (the Board's) federal award programs disbursements.
 The Schedule has been prepared on the cash basis of accounting.